sunithasomanna/ODIM/README.md

 >**CAUTION**:
  Running these commands will unistall ODIMRA and all the data related to it completely.
 It is best not to run these commands unless absolutely necessary.

 # CI Process

-GitHub action workflows, also called as checks, are added to the ODIM repository.
-They are triggered whenever a Pull Request(PR) is raised against the development branch.
+GitHub action workflows, also known as checks, are added to the ODIM repository.
+They are triggered whenever a Pull Request(PR) is raised against the master branch.
 The result from the workflow execution is then updated to the PR.

 >**Note:** You can review and merge PRs only if the checks are passed.

 Following checks are added as part of the CI process: